pouyakary/lygia/README.md

 ### Flexible how?

-There are some functions whose behaviour can be changed using the `#defines` keyword before including it.
-For example, [gaussian blurs](filter/gaussianBlur.glsl) are usually are done in two passes.
-By default, these are performed on their 1D version, but in the case you are interested on using a 2D kernel, all in the same pass, you will need to add the `GAUSSIANBLUR_2D` keyword this way:
+There are some functions whose behaviour can be changed using the `#defines` keyword before including them.
+For example, [gaussian blurs](filter/gaussianBlur.glsl) are usually done in two passes.
+By default, these are performed on their single dimension version, but in the case you are interested on using a 2D kernel─all in the same pass─you will need to add the `GAUSSIANBLUR_2D` keyword this way:

 ```glsl